Carina-P/hire-hens/README.md

 # ![An egg](media/favicon/favicon.ico)   Hens for Hire

-Do you dream about fetching fresch eggs, from your own hens! **Hens for Hire**, is the easy way to live your dream and try out having hens in your own backyard.
+Do you dream about fetching fresh eggs, from your own hens! **Hens for Hire**, is the easy way to live your dream and try out having hens in your own backyard.
 We will help you with the "how to" and the equipment you need.
-If you later on, or immediately, decides to buy hens instead - we give you the possibility!
+If you later on, or immediately, decides to buy hens instead - just go ahead!

 The live project can be found here: [https://hire-hens.herokuapp.com/](https://hire-hens.herokuapp.com/)